Sea Sunday - Catholic Bishops' Conference

+Many are reporting more stress and poorer mental health.
+Stella Maris is the maritime agency of the Catholic Church.
+Its teams of chaplains provide practical help and pastoral care to seafarers and fishers in the UK and around the world.

-Your church can show your support for seafarers and fishers this Sea Sunday, and raise vital funds to ensure we can support everyone who needs our help.
-This year, Sea Sunday is on the 10th July, but you can also choose to celebrate seafarers and fishers any day of the year that suits you.
+Please encourage your parish to stand alongside seafarers and fishers so that they will always have a friend in port who they can turn to.
+Your church can show your support for seafarers and fishers this Sea Sunday, and raise vital funds to ensure Stella Maris can support everyone who needs help.
+Sea Sunday will be celebrated on the 14th July 2024, but you can also choose to celebrate seafarers and fishers any day of the year that suits you.

-We have a range of resources to download to help your parish celebrate Sea Sunday this year, including a parish resource booklet, a poster, and an appeal talk.
+Stella Maris has produced a range of resources to download to help your parish celebrate Sea Sunday this year, including a parish resource booklet, a poster, and an appeal talk.
 You can download these, and more, below.

-If you would like to speak to us about how you can get involved in Sea Sunday, or to organise a speaker or resources, please contact us:
+If you would like to speak to Stella Maris about how you can get involved in Sea Sunday, or to organise a speaker or resources, please find contact details below:

 In England and Wales: